fruitcake/openticketscanner/README.md

   - **Manual entry** — type a code when a QR/barcode can't be read.
   - **Per-scan metadata** — a stable device ID, optional scanner/lane name, and the app version are sent with every scan (see [Ticket API contract](#ticket-api-contract)).
   - **Feedback** — optional haptic buzz and/or beep on each result, toggled in **Settings**.

+**Available in 7 languages** — English, Dutch, French, German, Spanish, Portuguese and Italian.
+The app follows the device language automatically, with a manual override in **Settings**.

 ## Tech